a1i3n37x/a37/README.md

 ## 💀 Legal Pulse Check

 This is an **offensive security** tool.
-It’s built for **legal, educational, and consensual engagements** only.
+It's built for **legal, educational, and consensual engagements** only.
-Use it wrong, and you’re not a hacker... you’re a dumbass with a felony.
+Use it wrong, and you're not a hacker... you're a dumbass with a felony.

-**Alien37 doesn’t pay bail.**
+**Alien37 doesn't pay bail.**

 ---